X-on/surgeryconnect-patient-api-docs/source/includes/_file_requests.md

 `files[x].mimeType` | String | The MIME type of the file.
 `files[x].originalName` | String | The original name of the file when uploaded.
 `files[x].size` | Integer | The size of the file in bytes.
+`patientUser` | String | The patient user the file request was sent to.
+`patientUser.id` | String | The UUID of the patient user.
+`patientUser.displayName` | String | The display name of the patient.
+This should be the preferred name to use for the patient, however it can be `null`, in which case `firstName` and `lastName` should be used.
+`patientUser.firstName` | String | The patient's first name.
+If available, `displayName` should be used instead.
+This value can be `null`.
+`patientUser.lastName` | String | The patient's last name.
+If available, `displayName` should be used instead.
+This value can be `null`.
+`patientUser.profilePictureUrl` | String | The URL to a profile picture for this patient.
+Can be `null`.
+`staffUser` | String | The staff user the file request was sent from.
-`patientId` | String | The UUID of the patient user the file request was sent to.
+`staffUser.id` | String | The UUID of the staff user the file request was sent from.
+`staffUser.displayName` | String | The display name of the staff member.
+This should be the preferred name to use for the staff member, however it can be `null`, in which case `firstName` and `lastName` should be used.
+`staffUser.firstName` | String | The staff member's first name.
+If available, `displayName` should be used instead.
+This value can be `null`.
+`staffUser.lastName` | String | The staff member's last name.
+If available, `displayName` should be used instead.
+This value can be `null`.
+`staffUser.profilePictureUrl` | String | The URL to a profile picture for this staff member.
+Can be `null`.
 `prompt` | String | A textual prompt to show to the patient, directing them to upload a particular file.
+`expiresAt` | String | The timestamp when this file request expires.
+After this time, files can no longer be added to it.
 `shortLinkExpiresAt` | String | The timestamp when access to this file request via the short link URL will expire.
-After this time, the patient will be unable to respond to this file request.
+After this time, the patient will be unable to respond to this file request using a web browser, though an authenticated patient app user might still be able to respond as long as `expiresAt` is `null` or in the future.
 `shortLinkId` | String | An ID that can be used to form a public URL to the file request.
 This allows an unauthenticated user to access a webpage through which they can view/respond to the file request.
-`staffId` | String | The UUID of the staff user the file request was sent from.
 `type` | String | Determines what file type/size restrictions should be used when validating user-selected files.